carpentries-incubator/geospatial-python/episodes/11-parallel-raster-computations.md

 Being able to profile the computational time is thus essential, and we will see how to do that in a Jupyter environment in the next section.

-The example that we consider here is the application of a median filter to a satellite image.
-[Median filtering](https://en.wikipedia.org/wiki/Median_filter) is a common noise removal technique which replaces a pixel's value with the median value computed from its surrounding pixels.

-## Time profiling in Jupyter

 :::callout

 ## Introduce the Data